astro-friedel/cis-startup/platform/README.md

 NOTE: This must be done before starting the loadbalancer to automatically start serving on port 443

-Then start up the KnowEnG platform:
+Then start up the Crops in Silico platform:
 ```bash
 kubectl create -f loadbalancer.yaml,nest.yaml
 ```